aplzr/mf/LEARNINGS.md

 Claude suggested a three-fold approach:

-A `SettingsSpec` dataclass that defines each setting's behaviour, actions, parameter normalization, etc, like so:
+1: A `SettingSpec` dataclass that defines a general structure shared by all settings:

 ```python
 from dataclasses import dataclass